Imperial data science online summer school

 - Learn from research experts in data economy and block chain;

-- Develop valuable professional skills in business model innovation, communication and presentation;
+- Develop valuable professional skills in team building, communication and presentation;

 - Practice and improve their English language.

-In addition, students will have an opportunity to meet student ambassadors from Imperial College London, sharing their experiences on what it is like to study in a world class university and to discuss opportunities for future study.
+In addition, students will have an opportunity to take part in virtual social activities, meet and discuss with Imperial ambassadors online, sharing their experiences on what it is like to study in a world class university and to discuss opportunities for future study.

 - Email: firstname.lastname@example.org